RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/aa-webapp.md

 ```csharp
 dotnet dev-certs https --trust
 ```
 Alternately you could build and run from the *src/* folder.
-If you would like to test this out first make sure you are in the *src/* folder and then type `dotnet build "TrainWatch.sln"`.
-At this point, you could continue either with VS Code (type `dotnet watch run -p TrainWatch.Web\TrainWatch.csproj` from the *src/* folder) or use VS 2019 by double-clicking the "TrainWatch.sln" in windows file explorer.
+If you would like to test this out first make sure you are in the *src/* folder and then type `dotnet build "WestWind.sln"`.
+At this point, you could continue either with VS Code (type `dotnet watch run -p webapp\webapp.csproj` from the *src/* folder) or use VS 2019 by double-clicking the "WestWind.sln" in windows file explorer.

 ### Modify `Index.cshtml`

-Modify the home page to include the following.
+We will modify the home page to include the following.

-- The title of the site (**Train Watch**)
+- The title of the site (**WestWind**)
 - A simple logo for the site.
-Create an `images` folder in `wwwroot` and store the image there.
-Get an image from the web as a jpg or png.
+Create an `images` folder in `wwwroot` and store an image there.
+Get a random image from the web as a jpg or png.
 - One paragraph welcome and summary description of the site.

 ### Update the `_Layout.cshtml`